 > Measure 6 weeks after launch.

-Last but not least, you’ll need a video production partner who understands how to make an actionable video.
+Last but not least, you’ll need a suitable video production partner to help.